ColuLocalNetwork/CLN-solidity/docs/reference/IssuanceFactory.md

 - **State mutability**: `nonpayable`
 - **Signature hash**: `4daadff9`

-ERC223 transferAndCall, send cc to the market maker contract can only be called by owner (see MarketMaker)sending CC will return CLN from the reserve to the sender.
+ERC223 transferAndCall, send CC to the market maker contract can only be called by owner (see MarketMaker)sending CC will return CLN from the reserve to the sender.

 #### Outputs